datagrok-ai/public/help/develop/extending-and-customizing.md

 The return code should be `0` to indicate a successful deployment.

 Now go to Datagrok and open any data file with string columns.
 This could be a `demog` dataset from our demo datasets.
 Navigate to a text cell and find your freshly added panel with text stats on the right side of Datagrok UI.

-Our task is done!
-Now let's navigate to `Manage | Packages` and find your package in the list.
+We have completed the deployment.
+Let's navigate to `Manage | Packages` and find your package in the list.
 Note it has your name prefixed with a `v.`, which means it's only published for you.
 This is called a Debug mode.
 To make it available to the user or a group of interest, you can `Share` it to the group via right-click menu on the package.
-But don't forget to publish the package as `grok publish public --release`: this now makes this package _released_ for these groups of interest.
+Don't forget to publish the package as `grok publish public --release`: this now makes this package _released_ for these groups of interest.

 ### Overview of the API